TvDragon/shocktech-mobiles/README.md

 <h1 align="center">ShockTech Mobiles</h1>

-ShockTech Mobiles is an eCommerce web application listing mobile phones for sale following the SPA principle.
+ShockTech Mobiles is an eCommerce web application listing mobile phones for sale built as a Single-Page Application.

 ### Build With